peteraritchie/NamingThings/README.md

 **See also** [General](#general)

 ### Interfaces
 **Prefer Adjectives Formed From Verbs** Adjectives describe attributes of something, like abilities.
-Not all adjectives describe abilities, but as an interface is a representation of an ability it's name should represent an action.
+Not all adjectives describe abilities, but as an interface is a _representation of an ability_ it's name should represent an action (formed from a verb).

 The suffixes -able, -ible, and -ive are important: these suffixes form adjectives from verbs (actions, abilities).  -able/-ible are used with verbs for interfaces representing an inherent ability of an implementation &#40;*Enumerable* in `IEnumerable`, to represents something that you can [enumerate]( # "first-perrson present tense.")&#41; (or something that has the ability to be enumerated). -ive is used with verbs for interfaces that perform a type of functionality (*Transmissive* in `ITransmissive` for something that [transmits]( # "third-person past tense")).

 -able/-ible something that can have an action performed on it.
 -ive something that performs an action.